SotolitoLabs/sotolitoOS-setup/podam.md

      sotolitolabs-alpine-arm-nginx-setup
 ```

-After running this container the `nginx` image is ready to be user:
+After running this container the `nginx` image is ready to be used:

 ```
 podman run --name="nginx" -d -p 8080:80    \